Photo: Photo by Oscar Gonzalez/NurPhoto/Getty Images

 Music clearly runs through Rosalía's veins, and her desire to perfect her art and make it her own is admirable.
 Reflecting on the first time she heard flamenco, "It was like getting pierced by an arrow—it was the purest thing I had ever heard," feeling called to the sound and later realizing, as she told Pitchfork, "I have the power to communicate something, and I'd like to develop that.
 This is what I want to do with my life."

-She self-produced both of her albums and released her debut, Los Ángeles, on Feb.
+She co-produced both of her albums and released her debut, Los Ángeles, on Feb.
 10, 2017, when the buzz began, even resulting in a nomination for Best New Artist at the 2017 Latin GRAMMY Awards.
 On May 29 she released the lead single "Malamente" for her sophomore album El Mal Querer, which just dropped on Nov.
 2, and the excitement around Rosalía has only continued to build, in Spain and far beyond.

 This year she is in the running for five Latin GRAMMYs, the second-most nominated artist behind reggaeton king J Balvin, even though nominations went out before her second album was released, with just its lead single eligible for consideration.
 Pointing to the record's wide appeal, "Malamente" is up for Record Of The Year, Song Of The Year, Best Urban Fusion/Performance, Best Alternative Song and Best Short Form Music Video.